Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Introduction

-As the second key contribution of the paper, we consider restart mechanisms as an alternative to the line search, and we study how two key parameters, the momentum step and the restart condition, should be set.
+As the main contribution of this paper, we consider restart mechanisms to stabilize the convergence behaviour of Nesterov-accelerated ALS, and we study how two key parameters, the momentum step and the restart condition, should be set.
 The blue curves in Fig.~\ref{fig:intro} show two examples of the acceleration that can be provided by two variants of the family of restarted Nesterov-ALS methods we consider.
 One of these variants (Nesterov-ALS-RG-SN-D2) uses Nesterov's sequence for the momentum weights, and another successful variant simply always uses momentum weight one (Nesterov-ALS-RG-S1-E).
 The naming scheme for the Nesterov-ALS variants that we consider will be explained in \Cref{sec:expt}.
-Extensive numerical tests to be provided in \Cref{sec:expt} show that the best-performing Nesterov-ALS scheme is achieved when using the gradient ratio as momentum weight (as in \cite{nguyen2018accelerated}), and restarting when the objective value increases.
+Note that, for our non-convex problem, the cascading convergence pattern of our restarted variant with Nesterov's sequence for the momentum weights, Nesterov-ALS-RG-SN-D2, is very similar to the convergence patterns observed in the work of Su et al.\cite{su2016differential} on restart mechanisms for Nesterov acceleration (using Nesterov's sequence) in the convex setting.
+Extensive numerical tests to be provided in \Cref{sec:expt} show that the best-performing Nesterov-ALS scheme is achieved when using the gradient ratio as momentum weight (as in Nguyen et al.\cite{nguyen2018accelerated}), and restarting when the objective value increases.
+We also compare with determining the Nesterov momentum weight $\beta_k$ in each iteration using a cubic line search (LS) (red curve).
+The resulting Nesterov-ALS-LS method (which is similar to classical line search methods for ALS \cite{harshman1970foundations,rajih2008enhanced,chen2011new,sorber2016exact}) is competitive with or superior to other recently developed nonlinear acceleration techniques for ALS that use line searches, such as NGMRES-ALS (green curve), with the advantage that Nesterov-ALS-LS is much easier to implement.
+However, the line searches may require multiple evaluations of $f(x)$ and its gradient and can be expensive.

 The convergence theory of Nesterov's accelerated gradient method for convex problems does not apply in our case due to the non-convex setting of the CP problem, and because we accelerate ALS steps instead of gradient steps.
 In fact, in the context of nonlinear convergence acceleration for ALS, few theoretical results on convergence are available \cite{sterck2012nonlinear,sterck2015nonlinearly,sterck2018nonlinearly}.
 We will, however, demonstrate numerically, for representative synthetic and real-world test problems, that our Nesterov-accelerated ALS methods are competitive with or outperform existing acceleration methods for ALS.
-In particular, our best-performing Nesterov-ALS method outperforms any existing acceleration method for ALS when applied to a large real-world ill-conditioned 71$\times$1000$\times$900 tensor.
+In particular, some of the Nesterov-ALS methods substantially outperform other acceleration methods for ALS when applied to a large real-world ill-conditioned 71$\times$1000$\times$900 tensor.